RamblingCookieMonster/PSSlack/README.md

 ```

 # Notes

+Currently evaluating .NET Core / Cross-platform functionality.
+The following will not work initially:

+* Serialization of URIs and tokens via Set-PSSlackConfig.
+Use explicit parameters.
+* [System.Drawing.Color]::SomeColor shortcut.
+Use the provided $_PSSlackColorMap hash to simplify this.
+E.g. $_PSSlackColorMap.red

 There are a good number of Slack functions out there, including jgigler's [PowerShell.Slack](https://github.com/jgigler/Powershell.Slack) and Steven Murawski's [Slack](https://github.com/smurawski/Slack).
 We borrowed some ideas and code from these - thank you!